sickle cell disease

 what is sickle cell disease?

 Sickle cell disease is a group of serious, inherited disorders in which the body makes “sickle-shaped” red blood cells.
 These cells are shaped like a crescent instead of like normal red blood cells, which are round.
 Sickle cells are stiff and sticky, and they tend to block blood flow in the blood vessels, which can cause pain and organ damage, and increase a person’s risk of infection.

-Sickle cell disease is inherited, and there is no universal cure.
-However, treatments are available to help with the symptoms and complications of the disease.
+Sickle cell disease is inherited, and there is not currently a universal cure.
+However, experts are currently exploring the use of gene therapy for sickle cell patients, and treatments are available to help with the symptoms and complications of the disease.
 With proper care and treatment, many people who have the disease can experience a good quality of life much of the time.
 For a small number of people, stem cell transplants may offer a cure.

 Andray Simmons has a permanent smile on his face, you would never know that he lives every day fighting the pain that comes along with sickle cell disease.
 Andray uses his experience with sickle cell to teach others and encourage patients along their journey.